Certified Spiritual Director ~ Usui Holy Fire® III Reiki Master ~ Recovery Coach

 As much as I enjoy meeting in my office, sitting on comfy chairs, sharing a cup of coffee, I also like to take spiritual companioning outside the walls.
 If you are more comfortable taking a walk around the block or a nearby hiking trail, sitting in the park or next to the pond behind our office, I will meet you there.
 My desire is to help you experience God in an atmosphere that will bring you fully into His presence.

 I completed certification in Spiritual Direction at Sioux Falls Seminary, Sioux Falls, SD, in May 2015.
 As I aspire to grow deeper and more diverse in my understanding of this big God we serve, I completed additional coursework in Spirituality and the 12 Steps of Addiction through the Center for Action and Contemplation and studied Native American culture, spirituality, and substance abuse and treatment, through the National American Indian and Alaska Native Addiction Technology Transfer Center.
 This prompted me to seek additional training as a Recovery Coach.

-In my desire to live with a greater sense of purpose, well-being, and attunement, I researched and began training as a Reiki Practitioner in January, 2018.
+In my desire to live with a greater sense of purpose, well-being, and attunement, I researched and began training as a Reiki Practitioner in October, 2017 and completed Usui Holy Fire® III Reiki Master in August, 2019.
 Having personally experienced how empowering and life-giving this spiritual practice of energy transference and healing is, I now offer it to those seeking to awaken and deepen what is already within them.